dsmjs/dsmjs.github.io/_talks/quokka-wallaby.md

 I’ll be giving a live demonstration of the fantastic [Quokka](https://quokkajs.com/), an in editor  prototyping tool.
 I’ll also be demonstrating the powerful [Wallaby](https://wallabyjs.com), a tool that allows for immediate testing feedback, right in your editor of choice.

 We will also be giving  away a 1 year bundle license for Quokka + Wallaby, a $150 value!
-Thanks so much to the gracious Wallaby team for supporting DSMJS!
+Thanks so much to the gracious Wallaby team for supporting dsmJS!